Grand Trunk Western Railroad: Second-generation diesel locomotives

+In November 2020, as part of celebrations for the 25th anniversary of CN's privatization, the company unveiled a series of locomotives repainted in the schemes of its predecessor and subsidiary railroads.
+EMD SD70M-2 No. 8952 was repainted in the blue and red livery of GTW, along with the logos of that company.

 Facilities

 Over its history, Grand Trunk Western has had rail yards and engine terminals located in Detroit, Battle Creek, Durand, Flat Rock, Flint, Grand Rapids, Pontiac, Port Huron, Blue Island, Illinois and Chicago.
 In each of these cities, GTW had engine terminals and facilities for locomotive maintenance, including roundhouses and turntables.
-Prior to 1910, the railroad constructed its major locomotive repair shops in Battle Creek, while railcar repair and maintenance was handled by GTW's Port Huron car shops.
+Prior to 1900, the railroad constructed its major locomotive repair shops in Battle Creek, while railcar repair and maintenance was handled by GTW's Port Huron car shops.
+The Battle Creek Shops were upgraded and modernized in 1907.
+The original Port Huron car shops were destroyed by fire in 1913 and rebuilt on a new 55-acre site at Griswold Road and 32nd Street.
 Its major freight yards were Durand Yard and Pontiac Yard, located in the two Michigan cities that were major GTW junction points.
 There is also Nichols Yard in Battle Creek, Tunnel Yard in Port Huron, Torrey Yard near Flint and East Yard near the Milwaukee Junction area in the Detroit enclave of Hamtramck.
 City Yard was the railroad's rail yard on the Detroit riverfront adjacent to Brush Street Station and its ferry slip dock.
 The yard, dock and station were eventually all removed and redeveloped by 1975 for construction of the Renaissance Center.
 It also obtained the former Penn Central Winona Yard in Bay City when it acquired that trackage from Conrail, in 1976.

-On Chicago's south side, GTW's Elsdon Yard served as its primary yard and locomotive facility there since the railroad laid tracks into the city in the 1880s.
+On Chicago's southwest side, GTW's Elsdon Yard served as its primary yard and locomotive facility there since the railroad laid tracks into the city in the 1880s.
 GTW also had a smaller transfer yard south of Chicago near rail junction Blue Island, Illinois.
 In 1975, GTW opened an intermodal freight terminal yard in Chicago known as Railport.
 The facility is in Chicago's Back of the Yards neighborhood and was formerly the Pennsylvania Railroad's Levitt Street Yard.
 GTW also increased intermodal operations in Detroit In 1976, when it expanded its Ferndale, Michigan railyard into an intermodal facility it called GT MoTerm.
 The Elsdon Yard was closed and abandoned by 1990 and has been redeveloped.
-Detroit, Toledo and Ironton's former hump classification yard in Flat Rock, which GTW acquired from its 1983 merger with DT&I? still serves as an important freight hub for Canadian National.
+Detroit, Toledo and Ironton's former hump classification yard in Flat Rock, which GTW acquired from its 1983 merger with DT&I. It still serves as an important freight hub for Canadian National.
 Several interlocking and crossing gate towers were also maintained by GTW through its history.